Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-harry potter invisibility cloak v tolkien ring v.. dickhead is at the tip of my xox; want some xoxo? /got xoxo?/ doctor whore (sexual healing) got fluxed? human wave ∘ human particles #narayoḥ(or is that just speaker∘sanskrit? we call all others animals v all is sanskrit anyway (/verbal|../ interpretive gestures) #din⒢o⒟z) (human cannonball + double slit; experiment) djinn(ie)⒮ gives wishes; shiva(arjuna,..), brah~man(hiranyakasipu,..),..
+harry potter invisibility cloak v tolkien ring v.. dickhead is at the tip of my xox; want some xoxo? /got xoxo?/ doctor whore (sexual healing) got fluxed? human wave ∘ human particle⒮ #narayoḥ(or is that just speaker∘sanskrit? we call all others animals v all is sanskrit anyway (/verbal|charade⒮|../ interpretive gestures) #din⒢o⒟z) (human cannonball + double slit; experiment) djinn(ie)⒮ gives wishes; shiva(arjuna,..), brah~man(hiranyakasipu,..),..

 ā = []a[]a